Music (2018 - 2020)

 The major program of study and our faculty’s specializations offer superb foundations for further advanced studies in music as well as disciplines such as American studies, comparative literature, linguistic and cultural anthropology, Native American studies, popular culture, gender studies, Western and Central European culture and history, Slavic studies, Latin American and Latino studies, media studies, performance studies, and theatre.

-The major in music requires a total of ten 4-point courses (40 points) completed with a grade of C or better.
-For students matriculating in CAS in or after fall 2016, the ten 4-point courses for the major are as follows:
+The major in music requires a total of ten 4-point courses (40 points) completed with a grade of C or better, as follows:

 - Aural Perception (MUSIC-UA 193)

 - Music Theory I and II (formerly Harmony and Counterpoint I and II; MUSIC-UA 201 and 202)